BA English Literature and International Relations

 Our students examine some of the world’s most pressing problems as they are represented in literary works and as they are analysed through the study of International Relations, a specialist area of politics.

 In international relations, you will learn how to apply political theories and techniques to the issues that make news headlines across the globe.
-You will have the opportunity to choose from a wide range of specialist core and optional modules, which cover topical issues such as European political integration, international terrorism, and politics in the Middle East.
-In certain modules, you will have the opportunity to take part in United Nations and Middle East simulations and gain an insight into the political process.
+You will have the opportunity to choose from a wide range of specialist core and optional modules, which may cover topics such as European political integration, international terrorism, and politics in the Middle East.
 You can also take part in other activities that are related to the subject, such as the Department of Politics and International Relations' weekly politics radio show and learn other useful skills such as presenting and audio editing.

 We place a strong emphasis on small group learning within a friendly and supportive environment.
 In your first and second years, you will have a mix of lectures (which can be quite large) and seminars.
 We believe that the study of English literature and international relations is a discursive process in which we learn by sharing our ideas, and so we are determined to keep class sizes small enough so that everyone feels able to contribute.
 We provide detailed and thorough feedback on your written work within 15 working days: this is crucial to your development as someone whose career will involve the writing of clear and persuasive documents.